Skip to main content

 Photography Faculty

-Associate Professor in Photography Area
+Associate Professor

 Tarrah Krajnak

-Associate Professor and Photography Area Head
+Associate Professor and Vice Chair of the Department of Art and Photography Area Head

 Rodrigo Valenzuela